 The passage of FFPSA opened Title IV-E claiming opportunities to include children who remain in the home of the parents or relatives, further supporting the Department's vision of becoming a prevention-focused agency.
 This opportunity allows the Department to partner with local communities to maximize funding sources and federal earnings to serve our families in a more coordinated effort.
 No longer is Title IV-E limited to the children who enter the foster care or adoption assistance system of care.
-While the Department is extending the start date for FFSPA to begin, the benefits of this opportunity will afford CSCs and local county governments the opportunity to claim additional funding reimbursement when funds are committed to support the objectives of the program.
+The benefits of this opportunity will afford CSCs and local county governments the opportunity to claim additional funding reimbursement when funds are committed to support the objectives of the program.

-Through the 2018 legislative session, the Department was provided authority to implement a Title IV-E reimbursable Extension of Foster Care Program (EFC), Extended Maintenance Adoption (EMAS), and Title IV-E Guardianship Assistance Program (GAP).
+During the 2018 legislative session, the Department was provided authority to implement a Title IV-E reimbursable Extension of Foster Care Program (EFC), Extended Maintenance Adoption (EMAS), and Title IV-E Guardianship Assistance Program (GAP).
 The expansion of Title IV-E services will enhance the opportunities to support aging-out youth as well as supporting children remaining with relatives or fictive kin.
 In addition, these programs will also allow the expansion of the local agencies to support children who are served under these new programs.
 Implementation for EFC and EMAS began on January 1, 2019, and GAP on July 1,